 • You can print on any material

-• You’ll see that hues are vibrant and intense
+• Hues are vibrant and intense

 • Durable.

-For printing something at home, here’s how to print on fabric at home your inkjet printer and freezer paper from the kitchen!
-If you’re unsure what freezer paper is, let us explain: we wrap this special freezer paper around food that we wish to freeze in your home freezer.
+For printing something at home, here’s how to print on fabric at home using your inkjet printer and freezer paper from the kitchen!
+If you’re unsure what freezer paper is, let us explain: we wrap this special freezer paper around food that we wish to freeze in our home freezer.
 Canvas and other mediumweight fabrics are best for this home method.
 Use the shiny side of the freezer paper against the material for best effect.
 The trick is to make sure that the printer will print the ink on the fabric and not on the freezer paper.

-How to print on fabric: Materials
+How to Print on Fabric: Materials

 How to print on fabric?
 Take a look at the different materials.
 Then watch how each fabric responds when you have printed on it.